-I am Principal Economist at the Resolution Foundation, a leading UK think tank working to improve the living standards of people on low and middle incomes.
+I am a Principal Economist at the Resolution Foundation, a leading UK think tank working to inform public debate and improve the living standards of people on low and middle incomes.

-This is my personal blog for additional thoughts on public policy and economics, as well as copies of older articles and think tank work that have been published elsewhere.
+This is my personal blog for additional thoughts on public policy, philosophy and economics, as well as copies of older articles and think tank work that have been published elsewhere.

 What work am I most proud of?

-I like to pretend think I have had some minor professional/political impacts on the world:
+I like to pretend think I have had some minor professional/political impacts on the world, working with others:

-- In 2011, I helped change Lib Dem drugs policy, which I think got the ball rolling in breaking a British political taboo (though, as of 2021, policy change in Westminster has been very limited)
+- In 2011, I helped change Lib Dem drugs policy, which I think got the ball rolling in breaking a British political taboo (though, as of 2023, UK policy change has been very limited outside of Scotland)

 - I played a very minor, unquantifiable role in the 2015 tax credits U-turn, which avoided a large income fall for millions